JHSRobo/releasepage/index.md

 --------------------------------

-All backup images are on a USB hanging on the cork board above the printer in the lab.
-Please replace the USB after you use it.
-There are also two pis, one backup and one advanced development, in a bag under the USBs.
-Only use to quickly switch out the test bench pi.
+All backup images are on the NAS or on the ssd that I have.

- ### Example
+ ### AutoIMG1.4

-    Description
+    Newset Auto Image.
+Loaded for Bottomside pi and has update scripts installed.

 # Feature Addition Form